polyseam/sherror/README.md

    - Enable "Discussions"
    - Create a category (e.g., "sherror-errors") in the Discussions settings
 4. Set the `category_name` in your config to match the category you created
+5. Run your build script to sync errors with GitHub Discussions

 ## API Reference